 The subsidy you may receive through the CCS will depend on:

 You can calculate what your out of pocket child care costs will be on the government’s child care subsidy calculator.

 The traditional owners of the area now known as Mosman are the Kuringgai People.

 Mosman’s large Federation-style houses were home to professionals and artists.
-During the Second World War, the need for long day care and nursery schools in the Mosman area became apparent as more women took up work, or worked for longer hours.
+During the Second World War, the need for long daycare and nursery schools in the Mosman area became apparent as more women took up work, or worked for long hours.

 In 1976, the nursery school’s ‘old cottage’ house was replaced with the current building, which still provides a light-filled, modern environment for the education and care of children more than 40 years later.

 Since its beginnings, SDN Mosman has reflected a strong connection with local families, and supported SDN's vision and commitment to enhance the wellbeing and development of all children.

 Read more about Mosman's history here.